 Walter Johnson Cluster Position Statement

-The Parkwood Residents Association was asked by representatives of the Kensington Parkwood Elementary School PTA to support a Walter Johnson Cluster Position Statement to request that the plan for land needed for future adequate school facilities for students in the Walter Johnson Cluster (that is all schools feeding into Walter Johnson High School).
+The Parkwood Residents Association was asked by representatives of the Kensington Parkwood Elementary School PTA to support a Walter Johnson Cluster Position Statement to request that the County plan for land needed for future adequate school facilities for students in the Walter Johnson Cluster (that is all schools feeding into Walter Johnson High School).

-Discussion: This proposal had been explained on the PRA list-serve with a unanimous “yes” vote of respondents.
+Discussion: This proposal had been explained on the PRA list-serve with a unanimous “yes” vote of over 60 respondents.

 Decision: PRA membership voted to support the Walter Johnson Cluster Position Statement.